 Lasers can cut many types of thin metal—including sheet metal and foils—into complex shapes with high precision.
 Pairing the focused, high-energy laser spot with on-axis gas assist achieves clean cuts that don’t require further processing.

 Laser cutting of thin metals is found in many industries, such as automotive, appliances, electronics, energy, medical device manufacturing—and more.
 Its advantages include:

 - Non-contact cuts.
 Lasers don’t require sharpening and replacing cutting blades.
 They also eliminate extra force on the thin metal—preventing warping and other damage.

-- Precise Control – Focused, localized laser energy allows for very narrow cuts with small kerf widths and the ability to cut detailed, intricate patterns into sheet metal and thin foils.
+- Precise control.
+Focused, localized laser energy achieves very narrow cuts with small kerf widths.
+Lasers can also cut detailed, intricate patterns into sheet metal and thin foils.

-Using a galvanometer to steer the beam is an alternative method of cutting thin and sheet metals with a laser.
-The computer controlled galvanometer allows for high speed cutting patterns.
-This method also has the ability to cut using multiple repetitions of the same pattern in quick succession which reduces localized heat induced strain in the part.
+- Galvanometer-steered thin metal cutting.
+Using a galvanometer to steer the beam is an alternative method for laser cutting thin metals.
+The computer-controlled galvanometer enables high-speed cutting patterns, as well as multiple repetitions of the same pattern in quick succession—reducing heat-induced strain on the part.